itsreallydrew/nft-game/README.md

 Nft-game Smart Contract

 This is the smart contract for the "Hero Warriors" NFT game.
+This is a game where users choose the hero they want to mint and take it into battle against the boss.
+The characters are from the mobile/FB game Hero Wars by Nexters Global.

 ### Links